FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

 #focus-slide[
   In the absence of either empirically measured or theoretically justified performance issues, programmers should *avoid* making optimizations based *solely* on assumptions about potential performance gains.
 ]

-#simple-slide[
+#centered-slide[
-    ===== Optimizing Compilers as Musical Compositions
+  = Optimizing Compilers

-    #toolbox.side-by-side(columns: (2fr, 1fr))[
-      #align(horizon + center)[
-      Compilers are frequently perceived as intricate musical compositions---like the unfinished _J.
-S. Bach’s Art of Fugue_---where mathematical precision and logical interplay guide each part.

-      Every module enters in perfect timing, weaving together a structure that only the keenest ears can fully grasp.
-      ]
+  #v(1em)

+  #one-by-one(start: 1, mode: gray)[
+    Compilers use information collected during _analysis passes_ to guide _transformations_.
   ][

-      #figure(
-        image("images/opt-comp.png", width: 81%),
-        numbering: none,
-        caption: [#text(tiny-size)[Bacon _et al._, CSUR 1994 @Bacon94]]
-      )
+    Compiler optimizations are such transformations (say meaning-preserving mappings [164]) applied to the input code to improve certain aspects—such as performance, resource utilization, and power consumption [2, 159]—without altering its observable behavior [80].
+  ][

+    In accordance with the literature [6, 214], such compilers are referred to as *optimizing compilers*.
   ]
 ]

 #simple-slide[
   ===== Machine Learning Framework are Just Optimizing Compilers